ma08/ma08.github.com/_posts/2015-03-14-XKCD-Lock-using-i3lock-and-xautolock.md

 images from consideration in the future.
 But in around 1400 images, the chance of repetitive choices is small.
 Maybe I will add that when I start seeing the same images after some time.
-To manually fire up the lock from the keyboard, define a binding in i3
+To manually fire up the screen from the keyboard, define a binding in i3
 {% highlight bash %}
 bindsym $mod+q exec ~/.i3/xkcd_i3lock.py
 {% endhighlight %}